Concentrate Pen Guide

 - Triple Coils: For extreme concentrate enthusiasts looking for the ultimate in portable pen power, some manufacturers are now producing atomizers with three coils.
 The more coils, the faster material will burn, and the more intense draws will be.
 Similar to an electric eNail in performance and efficiency, triple coil atomizers welt max almost instantaneously, which is ideal for dabbers seeking the ultimate hit - but not the best option for those looking to conserve their concentrates.

-Concentrate Pen Batteries
+Types of Concentrate Pen Batteries

 Like atomizers, the batteries utilized by dab pens commonly feature 510 threading, meaning they can be interchanged and used with multiple different atomizers and attachments (even outside of their specific brand/model).
 Aside from slight variations in voltage level and amperage (900mAh, 1100mAh, and 1300mAh), as well as different colors options, all batteries are designed to serve the same purpose: to power the pen's heating element.